Two-stage deep learning framework for the restoration of incomplete-ring PET images: Results

 Figure~\ref{fig:pet_reconstruction_results} demonstrates the model's capability in reconstructing incomplete sinograms.
 After 40 rounds of training, the model can effectively recover complete sinogram structures from inputs with missing angular data.
 From the figure, it can be observed that although the input sinogram (left) has large-scale data loss, the model's predicted sinogram (middle) successfully restores a structure and signal distribution highly similar to the real sinogram (right).
 This indicates that our proposed two-stage restoration framework can effectively learn the potential structures and features in sinograms, enabling accurate reconstruction even in cases of severe data loss.

+Table~\ref{tab:ablation} also provides a quantitative contribution of each component in this framework.
+The first stage U-Net is the most critical that contributes the most to the final performance.
+If only OSEM and the second stage are used, the SSIM drops from 0.9925 to 0.9293.
+The second stage in the geometry space also provides a significant boost, improving the SSIM from 0.9860 to 0.9925 when added on top of the first-stage architectures.
+Attention U-Net achieves the best performance with an SSIM of 0.9860 and a PSNR of 36.29\,dB, outperforming UNETR (0.9764 / 35.61\,dB) and TransUNet (0.9770 / 35.85\,dB).
+The advantage is consistent but modest, which we attribute to the relatively limited dataset size that may disadvantage the larger transformer-based models.

-Figure~\ref{fig:pet_brain_reconstruction} shows the PET image quality generated from the reconstructed sinogram.
-Its PSNR reached 32.12 dB and SSIM 0.9703.
-By comparing the original PET brain image (left) with the reconstructed PET image (right), it can be seen that the reconstructed image successfully preserves key anatomical structures and tracer distribution features from the original image.
+Figure~\ref{fig:compare_reconstruction_restoration} shows the PET image quality generated from the reconstructed sinogram.
+It can be seen that the reconstructed image successfully preserves key anatomical structures and tracer distribution features from the original image.
 Particularly in the cerebral cortex and basal ganglia regions, the reconstructed image clearly preserves the boundaries and contrast of high uptake areas.